vunf1/portfolio/README.md

 - **Secrets Management**: Use proper secrets management for production deployments

 ### **Personal Data Handling**
-This portfolio contains personal information that should be customized for your own use:
+This website contains personal information that should be customized for your own use:

 **Files to Update with Your Information:**
 - `public/data/en/personal.json` - Personal details (name, email, etc.)